RIVACON/RiVaPy/_sources/developer_guide.rst.txt

 Unit Testing
 ---------------------
-Please write as much unittests as possible.
+Please write as many unittests as possible.
 The tests are located in the folder *tests* and use the python unittest framework.

 Logging